Usually, bacteria are the cause of cystitis.

 Diagnosis of Bladder Infection

 Doctors can usually diagnose cystitis based on its typical symptoms.
 A midstream (clean-catch) urine specimen Obtaining a Clean-Catch Urine Sample is collected so that the urine is not contaminated with bacteria from the vagina or the tip of the penis.
-A strip of test paper is sometimes dipped into the urine to do two quick and simple tests for substances that are normally not found in the urine.
+A strip of test paper is sometimes dipped into the urine to do 2 quick and simple tests for substances that are normally not found in the urine.
 The testing strip can detect nitrites that are released by bacteria.
-The testing strip can also detect leukocyte esterase (an enzyme found in certain white blood cells), which may indicate that the body is trying to clear the urine of bacteria.
+The testing strip can also detect leukocyte esterase (an enzyme found in certain white blood cells), which may indicate that the body is fighting the infection.
 In adult women, these may be the only tests necessary.

 In addition, the urine specimen can be examined under a microscope to see the number of red and white blood cells and whether it contains bacteria.
 Sometimes, urine cultures, in which bacteria from a urine sample are grown in a laboratory, are done to identify the numbers and type of bacteria.
 If the person has an infection, one type of bacteria is usually present in large numbers.

 In men, a midstream urine specimen is usually sufficient for a urine culture.
 In women, a specimen is more likely to be contaminated with bacteria from the vagina or vulva.
-When the urine contains only small numbers of bacteria, or several different types of bacteria simultaneously, the urine has likely been contaminated during the collection process.
+When the urine contains several different types of bacteria simultaneously, the urine has likely been contaminated during the collection process.
 To ensure that the urine is not contaminated, doctors sometimes must obtain a specimen directly from the bladder with a catheter.

 Finding the cause of cystitis